sibabalwemosia24/alx-low_level_programming/README.md

 - Differences between pointers and arrays
 - Strings and and how to manipulate them
 - Sope of variables
-## 0x06- Even more pointers, arrays and strings
+## 0x07- Even more pointers, arrays and strings
 - Pointer and how to use them
 - Arrays and how to use them
 - Differences between pionters and arrays
 - Strings and how to manipulate them
 - Scope of variables
+## 0x08 - Recursion
+- Recursion and how to emplement it
+- wher on should and shouldnt use recursion